ivangospodinow/grid/README.md

 # Grid (php 7)
-Easy to use event driven grid (table)
+Easy to use event driven grid (table) and general purpose data manager

-## Strong points and Goals
+## Strong points
 - Easy to extend, plug in and add new functionality.
 - Fast, use only the code you need for each case.
-- Support wide range of existing code base. (work in progress)
 - More is less.
 More functionality less code.

+## Goals
+- Support wide range of existing code base. (work in progress)

 ## Grid mind set
 The easy way to think about Grid.php as Service Locator.